MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 It isn't recommended, but users will continue to be able to turn off revocation checks entirely.

-## Cancelled evaluation error
+## Canceled evaluation error

-Power Query will return the message "Evaluation was cancelled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.
+Power Query will return the message "Evaluation was canceled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.